 6.14 The Committee concluded that, based on the results of the assessment carried out by the External Assessment Group, new generation cardiac CT scanners should be recommended for:

-first-line imaging of coronary arteries in people with suspected stable coronary artery disease whose estimated likelihood of coronary artery disease is 10–29%, and
+first-line imaging of coronary arteries in people with suspected stable coronary artery disease whose estimated likelihood of coronary artery disease is 10 to 29%, and

 first-line evaluation of disease progression in people with known coronary artery disease in whom imaging is difficult.